Erlemar/Erlemar/README.md

   <img src="https://road-to-kaggle-grandmaster.vercel.app/api/badges/artgor/discussion/light" />
 </p>

-Also I have a [portfolio](https://erlemar.github.io/) listing some of my projects, which include Kaggle kernels, pet-projects and other things.
+Also, I have a [portfolio](https://erlemar.github.io/) listing some of my projects, which include Kaggle kernels, pet-projects, and other things.

 ### Latest Blog Posts